Opioid overdose drug Narcan approved for sale without prescription

 "Today's approval of (over-the-counter) naloxone nasal spray will help improve access to naloxone, increase the number of locations where it's available, and help reduce opioid overdose deaths throughout the country," Mr Cliff said in a statement on Wednesday.

-More than 100,000 Americans died from drug overdoses last year, according to FDA.
+More than 100,000 Americans died from drug overdoses last year, according to the FDA.
 The vast majority were adults, though numbers show that teen overdose rates are rapidly rising.

-Narcan nasal spray was first approved by the FDA in 2015 as a prescription drug.
+Narcan has been available at pharmacies since it gained FDA approval in 2015, but only with a prescription.
+It has also been distributed through local health departments, community centres and needle exchange programmes in some states.

 It reverses fatal overdoses by blocking the effect that opioids have on the nervous system.
 The nasal spray must be administered as soon as an overdose is suspected.